 - Apply soon for all start dates: our internships have Rolling Start and End Dates All Year

-Check with your school's Internship Coordinator BEFORE accepting the hiring offer to determine if this position satisfies the criteria for receiving academic credit.
+If you seek credit, then check with your school's Internship Coordinator BEFORE accepting an offer to determine if this position satisfies the criteria for receiving academic credit.

 Project-based Learning: This team creates and improves training for people that are just beginning to enter a professional career.
 The projects will center on writing and expanding a book that we had so far given the temporary title of "The Rules of Thumb".
 Our goal with the book is to provide the kind of everyday advice that is almost too common and subtle for the professors to have taught them in typical classes in any department.
 It is about the kinds of things that employers expect you to know but that aren't part of classes, aren't part of common knowledge, and aren't even taught by employers, not even by ones that have handbooks and training for their employees.
 For example, handbooks teach employees about the law in company policies but not about soft skills or how to get ahead in the eyes of their supervisors.
 So, this teams' projects will be about expanding this book and developing supplemental resources possible including, but not limited to, training software and podcasts.
 This internship is cross-listed with the Technical Writing 1.B internship.

 Training and Responsibilities May Include But Will Not Be Limited To

 Note: This is by no means an exhaustive list but it gives an indication of the many projects taking place.
 You might focus on some of these to the exclusion of others.
 Tasks and training will change according to business needs.